Tuesday, 1 March 2022

 Americans, eh?
 Not only do they eat bacon and sausages with syrup, their teenagers adore sardines and cheese on toast!

-Actually, though the combo sounds unusual to Brits it is surprisingly tasty.
-Back in the day, high school pyjama parties nearly always brought them out as a midnight snack.
+Actually though the combo sounds unusual to Brits it is surprisingly tasty.
+Back in the day, high school pyjama parties in North America nearly always brought them out as a midnight snack.

-And though the combo may be an acquired taste for adults, they could easily learn to like them, too...especially in these straitened times.
+And though the combo may be an acquired taste for adults, they could easily learn to like them, too...especially in these straitened times...and even if sardines are no longer a 'frugal' food.

-A 90gm/3oz tin of standard sardines costs well under a pound, providing 23 gms of protein, loads of heart-friendly omega-3 and good levels of calcium and iron.
+A 90gm/3oz tin of standard sardines costs around a pound, providing 23 gms of protein, loads of heart-friendly omega-3 and good levels of calcium and iron.

 Environmentally, they're a winner: low-salt, near the bottom of the ocean food chain and sustainably fished.

-As for the cheese, the American version uses a jarred cheese called Cheese Whiz.
+As for the cheese, Americans use a jarred cheese called Cheese Whiz.
 They're addicted to it.
-But though it contains cheese and apparently still tastes great, it also has preservatives and colouring.
+But though it contained cheese, it also has preservatives and colouring.

-67 hasn't tasted it for years but it's highly rated online by hundreds globally who pay an astonishing £16 for a 425gm/15oz jar (imported from Canada)*.
+67 hasn't tasted it for years but it was once highly rated online by hundreds globally who paid an astonishing £16 for a 425gm/15oz jar (imported from Canada)*.

-67 stuck to a mature cheddar and sweetened the mustard and loved it but kids may prefer something milder and sweeter, perhaps melted cheese strings??
+There are similar options on you-know-who's website but if I were you, I'd sick to a meted mature cheddar sweetened the mustard.
+Twelve and unders may prefer something milder and sweeter, perhaps melted cheese strings??

 Ingredients: